Weasels are primarily nocturnal, small carnivores living across North America. They live a solitary lifestyle and have a varied diet?

-Weasels are carnivores and will eat almost all animals they find.
+Weasels are carnivores and will eat almost any animals they find.
 Weasels eat small mammals, insects, lizards, frogs, birds, and birds’ eggs.
 They are opportunistic and will store food for later.
 Weasels eat up to 50% of their body weight every day and can eat up to 10 times a day.

-In this article, I look at what weasels eat and their eating habits and debunk some myths and stories.
+Various stories about the diet and hunting skills of weasels exist, and most are entirely incorrect.
+In this article, we look at what weasels eat and debunk some myths and stories.

 What Do Weasels Eat?

-Having a high metabolic rate, weasels eat up to 10 times per day.
+They have to eat many times a day as they have a high metabolic rate.
 Due to their size, the quantity of one meal is usually relatively small.
-Weasels eat up to 50% of their body weight in one day.
+Weasels can eat up to 50% of their body weight in one day.
+A weasel needs to feed regularly as they cannot store fat in their bodies.

 Least Weasel